lewagon/dotfiles/04-Front-End/02-CSS-components/03-Landing-page/README.md

 ## Mockup

-Next friday you will learn how to mockup your pages like a pro using [Figma](https://www.figma.com/), but for today you can use a pen and paper to design the different sections of your page.
+In the coming weeks you will learn how to mockup your pages like a pro using [Figma](https://www.figma.com/), but for today you can use a pen and paper to design the different sections of your page.

 If you're designing [this page](https://arthur-littm.github.io/startup-landing/), you should have something like this.